mcdemarco/conclar/public/info.md

 The [Baltimore Science Fiction Society](http://bsfs.org/) is hosting Balticon 59 as a hybrid in-person/virtual convention over Memorial Day weekend, May 23 — 26, 2025.

-Once data is loaded, this guide will continue to work even without an internet connection.
 Contact [helpdesk@balticon.org](mailto:helpdesk@balticon.org) with any concerns about using this tool.

 ## Links